-Nonprofits were unable to plan ahead for the impact of this change – the period to qualify as a covered employee began in tax years beginning in 2017, so the tax on nonprofit executive compensation over one million dollars will be due in 2018 for tax-exempt organizations.
+Nonprofits were unable to plan ahead for the impact of this change – the period to qualify as a covered employee began in tax years beginning in 2017, so the tax on compensation over one million dollars will be due in 2018 for tax-exempt organizations.

 Why This Change?

-This approach is actually portrayed as an attempt to provide parity with the deductibility of nonprofit executive compensation for publicly-traded for-profit companies.
+This approach is actually portrayed as an attempt to provide parity with the deductibility of executive compensation for publicly-traded for-profit companies.

 Prior to tax reform, such corporations could only deduct salaries up to $1 million dollars for their five highest paid officers as expenses.
 But performance-based pay, like bonuses and stock options paid according to a transparent formula and disclosed to shareholders, was exempt from the calculation.
 Compensation packages in businesses then tended to shift to pay based on reaching revenue or stock price goals, away from guaranteed base salaries.
 The tax reform bill removed the exemption for performance-based earnings.
 Now all income (effective for amounts paid or incurred after December 31, 2017) for publicly-traded private company executives over $1 million will no longer be deductible as expenses.
 The Joint Tax Committee expects the new provision to raise $9.2 billion over 10 years.